PedroLiions/personal-boilerplate/README.md

 **1.2**

  - First "commited" version of the boilerplate.
 Reworked readme, folder structure, gulpfile and some of the JS/Stylus code snippets.

+ **1.3**

+ - Added Pump to dependencies and created a debug method for javascript on the gulpfile.
+ - Added some generic helper classes that i found myself rewriting in almost all projects, look for them on _defaults.styl_.
+ - Added some common font-sizes as variables on _variables.styl_.
+ - Fixed some bugs with folder structure creating 2 "main" files.
+ - Removed _images_ function until i can find a better alternative.
+ - Removed useless JS bloating on main file that will come back when those tools are ready.